Eyal Doron

-Eyal Doron (אייל דורון; born in 1969) is a lecturer and researcher in the field of creative thinking, author, executive coach and organizational consultant in Israel and worldwide, and head of the executive management program at the Reichman University.
+Eyal Doron (אייל דורון) is a lecturer and researcher in the field of creative thinking, author, executive coach and organizational consultant in Israel and worldwide, and head of the executive management program at the Reichman University.
 Formerly a TV and theater creator.

 In recent years Doron has been engaged in the field of creative education and the challenges of the new world of work in the technological age with the rise of artificial intelligence.

 Since 2010 Doron has advised executives and organizations in processes that nurture creative leadership abilities and in solving complex problems.

 Doron has worked with large companies such as Google Israel, playtika, innoviz, government ministries, Maccabi Health Services, Teva and large banks in Israel.

 Biography

 Doron was a screenwriter, content editor and playwright on television and in theater.

 In 2008 he created the comic-dramatic series "I Didn't Promise You" which aired on Yes and the documentary series "On Life and Death" which aired on Channel 10.

 Since 2014 he has lectured at the School of Psychology at Reichman University and runs an executive training program at the university's School of Management.